Quallibob/xbmc-otr/README.markdown

 # Manual Installation/Update with git:

 If you are familiar with git you can also checkout the sourcecode into your xbmc-addon directory.
-Here is some help [how to check out the sources](/p/xbmc-otr/source/help/).

 # Warning: